snapp-incubator/BlackBox/README.md

 - `TimeFlusher`: Flushes log messages based on a specified time interval.
 - `CountFlusher`: Flushes log messages once a certain count threshold is reached.
 - `TimeAndCountFlusher`: Flushes log messages based on a time interval and count threshold.
+- `NoLimitFlusher`: Flushes log messages immediately.

-By using the appropriate flusher, you can control the frequency and efficiency of log flushing, ensuring optimal log management.
+By choosing the right flusher, you can control how often logs will be sent, making sure your log management works well.
+And if you want, you can create your own flusher by inheriting from Flusher.

 ## File Manager